Where can I get naloxone?

 If I keep naloxone in the house, won’t my child think that they can use more drugs because there’s an antidote available?

 No, there is no evidence that shows drug usage increases as a result of having naloxone available.
-It’s always best to err on the safe side and be prepared in case of an emergency.
+Most overdoses among young people occur at home with a bystander present so it’s always best to err on the safe side and be prepared in case of an emergency.